sciZer0/7/l/README.md

 Hello Elon!

-I am a science enthusiast.

-My support to all of your efforts.

-Elon, I ask you to help civilization, please do this once again.
+I ask you to help civilization, please do this once again.

 ## The point in short

-All I have is logic.
+I am just a person on the globe and all I have is logic.

-Some time ago, just through thinking logically about well-known facts, I made new scientific discoveries about Force, Work and Energy that cardinally change/improve our understanding the Universe.
+The whole thing is that some time ago, just through thinking logically about well-known facts, I made the biggest ever scientific discoveries about Force, Work and Energy that cardinally change/improve our understanding the Universe.

 Among other things as a result I got the following: